waveform80/picraft/docs/vectors.rst

     :align: center

 Positive rotation in Minecraft also follows the `right-hand rule`_.
-For example, positive rotation about the Y axis proceeds clockwise along the X-Z plane.
+For example, positive rotation about the Y axis proceeds anti-clockwise along the X-Z plane.
 Again, this is easy to see by applying the rule: make a fist with your right hand, then point the thumb vertically (positive direction along the Y axis).
 Your other fingers now indicate the positive direction of rotation around that axis.

 Vector-vector operations